rshahbazov23/PC_Builder/README.md

 ### Prerequisites

 - Node.js 18+ installed
-- MySQL 8.x installed and running
+- PostgreSQL 14+ installed and running
-- A MySQL user with database creation privileges
+- A PostgreSQL user with database creation privileges

 ### 1. Clone and Install Dependencies